 Actuators and sensors are the add-ons to extend the functionality of the robots.
 There are no specific add-ons are included in the FLEXTRA, but it is important to guarantee the extensibility.

-Therefore, FLEXTRA utilisesRaspberry Pi, a low-cost yet powerful and versatile single-board computer, as the controller to connect all hardware components.
-With the support of Linux operating systems and general purpose input-output (GPIO) connectors, Raspberry Pi has great extensibility and has won great popularity in embedded computing and robotic communities.
+Therefore, FLEXTRA utilises Raspberry Pi, a low-cost yet powerful and versatile single-board computer, as the controller to connect all hardware components.
+With the support of Linux operating systems and general-purpose input-output (GPIO) connectors, Raspberry Pi has great extensibility and has won great popularity in embedded computing and robotic communities.
 The use of Raspberry Pi will benefit the future of FLEXTRA as innovative functionality can be transferred from the open-source community.

 Fig. 9 illustrates the circuit design and the connection of different hardware components.